audreyzhao75/audreyzhao75/README.md

 - 👋 Hi, I’m Audrey!
 - 👀 I’m interested in UI/UX Design and Computer Science!
-- 🌱 I’m currently learning Cognitive Science, Design and Interaction and minoring in Computer Science!
+- 🌱 I’m currently majoring in Cognitive Science, Design and Interaction and minoring in Computer Science!
 - 📫 How to reach me: email me at a2zhao@ucsd.edu!

 <!---